aggelossik/responsive-schedule-table/README.md

 ## How To Use##

- Just add ".days-of-week" class on the table tag you want
+ Just add ".days-of-week" class on the html table tag you want

 ## Optional ##